CZ-NIC/jetconf/docs/configuration.rst

 If enabled, the user authentication system based on client certificates will be turned off and user data will be parsed from HTTP headers.
-For instance, this change allows you to run Jetconf behind a load balancer where the TLS connection is terminated and and http request is forwarded to Jetconf server with relevant headers.
+For instance, this change allows you to run Jetconf behind a load balancer where the TLS connection is terminated and http request is forwarded to Jetconf server with relevant headers.
 Can be combined with ``DBG_DISABLE_CERT``.